Psalm 9

 Psalm 9:9 & 10

-The Lord is a refuge for the oppressed, a stronghold in times of trouble.
-Those who know your name will trust in you, for you, Lord, have never forsaken those who seek you.
+Adonai is a stronghold for the oppressed, a tower of strength in times of trouble.
+Those who know your name put their trust in you, for you have not abandoned those who seek you, Adonai.

 God has never turned His back on His people and we can rest assured that He will never leave us.
 When we are faced with trials and troubles, He is our peace and rest.